AuroraToolkit/AuroraToolkit/Sources/AuroraExamples/AuroraExamples.docc/AuroraExamples.md

 AuroraExamples provides a rich collection of working examples that demonstrate how to use the Aurora Toolkit's various components in real-world scenarios.
 From basic LLM requests to complex multi-stage workflows, these examples serve as both learning resources and starting points for your own applications.

 Each example is self-contained and includes detailed explanations, making it easy to understand the concepts and adapt the code for your specific use cases.
+The examples showcase both traditional Aurora APIs and the new convenience APIs, demonstrating the evolution from complex setup to simple, powerful operations.

 ### Example Categories

 - **Basic Usage**: Fundamental operations with LLM services and Aurora components
+- **Convenience APIs**: Simplified access to Aurora functionality with minimal boilerplate
 - **Domain Routing**: Intelligent request routing based on content analysis
 - **Complex Workflows**: Multi-step processes combining LLM, ML, and data processing
 - **Real-World Applications**: Production-ready examples for common business scenarios